opencorenmr/opencorenmr-docs/blog/gpibOnLinux/gpibOnLinux.md

 ---

 # GPIB setup on Linux
+- 3 Dec 2021 Revised by Kazuyuki Takeda
 - 14 Mar 2019 Revised by Kazuyuki Takeda
 - 12 Oct 2018 Revised by Kazuyuki Takeda
 - 21 May 2018 Written by Kazuyuki Takeda